 The Puget Sound Osteoporosis Center (PSOC) was established in 2001 to conduct clinical research trials in the prevention and treatment of osteoporosis and to participate in research that benefits women’s health.
 Prior to its inception, the PSOC was the Osteoporosis Research Unit at Pacific Medical Centers (PacMed).
-In an effort to more accurately reflect the overall mission of the PSOC, a name change to Puget Sound Clinical Research and Osteoporosis Center (PSCROC) was initiated in late 2013.
+In an effort to more accurately reflect the overall mission of the PSOC, a name change to Puget Sound Bone Density & Clinical Research Center was initiated.

 - to conduct ethical, patient-centered clinical trials and research

 - to promote public education and awareness of osteoporosis prevention and treatment